openbridge/api-datavault/README.md

 api-datavault
 =============

-Simple, schema-less and powerful data injest API using standard HTTPS POST and JSON payload for faster and easier data colection. http://www.openbridge.com
+Simple, using either a schema or schema-less approach.
+A powerful data injest API using standard HTTPS POST and JSON payload for faster and easier data colection. http://www.openbridge.com

 <h2>REST Web Service Interface</h2>